glucksfall/atlas/docs/Simulation.rst

    :language: python
    :encoding: latin-1
    :linenos:
-   :emphasize-lines: 7,8
+   :emphasize-lines: 2,3,4,5

 .. note::
     Please follow the instructions at `BioNetGen <https://github.com/RuleWorld/bionetgen>`_ and at `KaSim <https://github.com/Kappa-Dev/KaSim>`_ documentations to install the stochactic simulators.
+Also, you could install the simulators from `here <https://anaconda.org/alubbock/repo>`_ if you have anaconda or conda installed on your system.

+    In the case of the cupSODA, modify the `compile.sh <https://github.com/aresio/cupSODA/blob/master/compile.sh>`_ file to match the compute architecture of your NVIDIA GPU and compile the executable as ``cupSODA``.

-For network-based simulations (Ordinary Differential Equations and Gillespie`s algorithm), BioNetGen is required to perform the network generation.
-Change the corresponding paths (lines 7-8) to match the parent folder for the BNG2.pl or KaSim executable.
+    For network-based simulations (Ordinary Differential
+    Equations and Gillespie's algorithm), BioNetGen is required to perform the network generation.
+Change the corresponding paths (lines 2-5) to match the parent folder for the BNG2.pl or KaSim executable.